amgarton47/CS62data-structures/Timing-Sort/project/README.md

 ## Finish `MergeSort`

-You've been given all of the code for this lab except the `merge` method, which you should now implement.
+You've been given all of the code for this lab except the `merge` method, which you should now implement based on the TODO suggestions.
+Please note that this is a slight variation of the merge method we have seen in class.
 Give it a good effort, but if you get stuck, ask a mentor or Professor for help.

 Once this is done, you should be able to run the `SortTimer` class.